-Our choir members are people who have experienced homelessness, or who have found themselves marginalised for whatever reason.
+Our choir members are people who have experienced homelessness, or are simply going through a tough time in their lives.

 We want our choirs to provide a safe space where people can express themselves, without being labelled or judged.
-We aim for our choirs to help our members build their confidence and skills, and make genuine, life long friendships, so that they are then in a better position to tackle the other challenges in their lives, and move away from homelessness long-term.
+We aim for our choirs to help members build their confidence and skills, and make genuine, life long friendships, so that they are then in a better position to tackle the other challenges in their lives, and move away from homelessness long-term.

 We also have an aim to reduce the stigma faced by our members in wider society.

 This is how we're doing: